singnet/time-series-anomaly-discovery/README.md

 ## Parameters Explanation

 * arg [1]
-   * Type = String numbers separated by space.
+   * Type = String numbers separated by spaces.
    * Represents: The time series in which anomalies will be detected.
 * arg [2]
-   * Type = String symbols separated by space.
+   * Type = String symbols separated by spaces.
    * Represents: Alphabet used to discretizise the paa apporximation.
 * arg [3]
    * Type = Integer